Eczbek/xieite/docs/namespaces/macros/language_standard.md

 &nbsp;

 ## Description
-Macros for identifying the current C/C++ language standard.
+Macros for identifying the current C or C++ language standard.
 See header file for definitions.